-The reserves have been estimated and classified according to the "Petroleum Resources Management System", developed and approved in March 2007 jointly by the Society of Petroleum Engineers, World Petroleum Council, American Society of Petroleum Geologists and Society of Petroleum Evaluations Engineers, hereafter referred to as the "SPE PRMS"9 and have been audited by the independent petroleum engineering firm, Gaffney, Cline & Associates Inc. (with address 5555 San Felipe St., Suite 550 Houston, Texas 77056).
+The reserves have been estimated and classified according to the "Petroleum Resources Management System", developed and approved in March 2007 jointly by the Society of Petroleum Engineers, World Petroleum Council, American Society of Petroleum Geologists and Society of Petroleum Evaluations Engineers, hereafter referred to as the "SPE PRMS" and have been audited by the independent petroleum engineering firm, Gaffney, Cline & Associates Inc. (with address 5555 San Felipe St., Suite 550 Houston, Texas 77056).
 The most recent reserve statement from Gaffney, Cline & Associates was completed in January 2017.
-Interoil's annual statement of reserves, which is based on the Gaffney, Cline & Associates reserve statements is available on Interoil's website www.interoil.no.
-The scope of the certification by Gaffney and Cline includes only reserves.
+Interoil's annual statement of reserves, which is based on the Gaffney, Cline & Associates reserve statements (available on Interoil's website www.interoil.no.)